vinayada1/bicep/src/Bicep.Types.Kubernetes/generated/kubernetes/kubernetes.apps/v1/types.md

 * **reason**: string: The reason for the condition's last transition.
 * **status**: string (Required): Status of the condition, one of True, False, Unknown.
 * **type**: string (Required): Type of deployment condition.

+## metadata
+### Properties
+* **annotations**: [annotations](#annotations): The annotations for the resource.
+* **labels**: [labels](#labels): The labels for the resource.
+* **name**: string (Required, DeployTimeConstant): The name of the resource.
+* **namespace**: string (DeployTimeConstant): The namespace of the resource.

+## annotations
+### Properties
+### Additional Properties
+* **Additional Properties Type**: string

+## labels
+### Properties
+### Additional Properties
+* **Additional Properties Type**: string

+## IoK8SApiAppsV1ReplicaSetSpec
+### Properties
+* **minReadySeconds**: int: Minimum number of seconds for which a newly created pod should be ready without any of its container crashing, for it to be considered available.
+Defaults to 0 (pod will be considered available as soon as it is ready)
+* **replicas**: int: Replicas is the number of desired replicas.
+This is a pointer to distinguish between explicit zero and unspecified.
+Defaults to 1.
+More info: https://kubernetes.io/docs/concepts/workloads/controllers/replicationcontroller/#what-is-a-replicationcontroller
+* **selector**: [IoK8SApimachineryPkgApisMetaV1LabelSelector](#iok8sapimachinerypkgapismetav1labelselector) (Required): A label selector is a label query over a set of resources.
+The result of matchLabels and matchExpressions are ANDed.
+An empty label selector matches all objects.
+A null label selector matches no objects.
+* **template**: [IoK8SApiCoreV1PodTemplateSpec](#iok8sapicorev1podtemplatespec): PodTemplateSpec describes the data a pod should have when created from a template

+## IoK8SApiAppsV1ReplicaSetStatus
+### Properties
+* **availableReplicas**: int: The number of available replicas (ready for at least minReadySeconds) for this replica set.
+* **conditions**: [IoK8SApiAppsV1ReplicaSetCondition](#iok8sapiappsv1replicasetcondition)[]: Represents the latest available observations of a replica set's current state.
+* **fullyLabeledReplicas**: int: The number of pods that have labels matching the labels of the pod template of the replicaset.
+* **observedGeneration**: int: ObservedGeneration reflects the generation of the most recently observed ReplicaSet.
+* **readyReplicas**: int: The number of ready replicas for this replica set.
+* **replicas**: int (Required): Replicas is the most recently oberved number of replicas.
+More info: https://kubernetes.io/docs/concepts/workloads/controllers/replicationcontroller/#what-is-a-replicationcontroller

+## IoK8SApiAppsV1ReplicaSetCondition
+### Properties
+* **lastTransitionTime**: string: Time is a wrapper around time.Time which supports correct marshaling to YAML and JSON.
+Wrappers are provided for many of the factory methods that the time package offers.
+* **message**: string: A human readable message indicating details about the transition.
+* **reason**: string: The reason for the condition's last transition.
+* **status**: string (Required): Status of the condition, one of True, False, Unknown.
+* **type**: string (Required): Type of replica set condition.

+## metadata
+### Properties
+* **annotations**: [annotations](#annotations): The annotations for the resource.
+* **labels**: [labels](#labels): The labels for the resource.
+* **name**: string (Required, DeployTimeConstant): The name of the resource.
+* **namespace**: string (DeployTimeConstant): The namespace of the resource.

+## annotations
+### Properties
+### Additional Properties
+* **Additional Properties Type**: string

+## labels
+### Properties
+### Additional Properties
+* **Additional Properties Type**: string

+## IoK8SApiAppsV1StatefulSetSpec
+### Properties
+* **podManagementPolicy**: string: podManagementPolicy controls how pods are created during initial scale up, when replacing pods on nodes, or when scaling down.
+The default policy is `OrderedReady`, where pods are created in increasing order (pod-0, then pod-1, etc) and the controller will wait until each pod is ready before continuing.
+When scaling down, the pods are removed in the opposite order.
+The alternative policy is `Parallel` which will create pods in parallel to match the desired scale without waiting, and on scale down will delete all pods at once.
+* **replicas**: int: replicas is the desired number of replicas of the given Template.
+These are replicas in the sense that they are instantiations of the same Template, but individual replicas also have a consistent identity.
+If unspecified, defaults to 1.
+* **revisionHistoryLimit**: int: revisionHistoryLimit is the maximum number of revisions that will be maintained in the StatefulSet's revision history.
+The revision history consists of all revisions not represented by a currently applied StatefulSetSpec version.
+The default value is 10.
+* **selector**: [IoK8SApimachineryPkgApisMetaV1LabelSelector](#iok8sapimachinerypkgapismetav1labelselector) (Required): A label selector is a label query over a set of resources.
+The result of matchLabels and matchExpressions are ANDed.
+An empty label selector matches all objects.
+A null label selector matches no objects.
+* **serviceName**: string (Required): serviceName is the name of the service that governs this StatefulSet.
+This service must exist before the StatefulSet, and is responsible for the network identity of the set.
+Pods get DNS/hostnames that follow the pattern: pod-specific-string.serviceName.default.svc.cluster.local where "pod-specific-string" is managed by the StatefulSet controller.
+* **template**: [IoK8SApiCoreV1PodTemplateSpec](#iok8sapicorev1podtemplatespec) (Required): PodTemplateSpec describes the data a pod should have when created from a template
+* **updateStrategy**: [IoK8SApiAppsV1StatefulSetUpdateStrategy](#iok8sapiappsv1statefulsetupdatestrategy): StatefulSetUpdateStrategy indicates the strategy that the StatefulSet controller will use to perform updates.
+It includes any additional parameters necessary to perform the update for the indicated strategy.
+* **volumeClaimTemplates**: [IoK8SApiCoreV1PersistentVolumeClaim](#iok8sapicorev1persistentvolumeclaim)[]: volumeClaimTemplates is a list of claims that pods are allowed to reference.
+The StatefulSet controller is responsible for mapping network identities to claims in a way that maintains the identity of a pod.
+Every claim in this list must have at least one matching (by name) volumeMount in one container in the template.
+A claim in this list takes precedence over any volumes in the template, with the same name.

+## IoK8SApiAppsV1StatefulSetUpdateStrategy
+### Properties
+* **rollingUpdate**: [IoK8SApiAppsV1RollingUpdateStatefulSetStrategy](#iok8sapiappsv1rollingupdatestatefulsetstrategy): RollingUpdateStatefulSetStrategy is used to communicate parameter for RollingUpdateStatefulSetStrategyType.
+* **type**: string: Type indicates the type of the StatefulSetUpdateStrategy.
+Default is RollingUpdate.

+## IoK8SApiAppsV1RollingUpdateStatefulSetStrategy
+### Properties
+* **partition**: int: Partition indicates the ordinal at which the StatefulSet should be partitioned.
+Default value is 0.

+## IoK8SApiCoreV1PersistentVolumeClaim
+### Properties
+* **apiVersion**: string: APIVersion defines the versioned schema of this representation of an object.
+Servers should convert recognized schemas to the latest internal value, and may reject unrecognized values.
+More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#resources
+* **kind**: string: Kind is a string value representing the REST resource this object represents.
+Servers may infer this from the endpoint the client submits requests to.
+Cannot be updated.
+In CamelCase.
+More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds
+* **metadata**: [IoK8SApimachineryPkgApisMetaV1ObjectMeta](#iok8sapimachinerypkgapismetav1objectmeta): ObjectMeta is metadata that all persisted resources must have, which includes all objects users must create.
+* **spec**: [IoK8SApiCoreV1PersistentVolumeClaimSpec](#iok8sapicorev1persistentvolumeclaimspec): PersistentVolumeClaimSpec describes the common attributes of storage devices and allows a Source for provider-specific attributes
+* **status**: [IoK8SApiCoreV1PersistentVolumeClaimStatus](#iok8sapicorev1persistentvolumeclaimstatus): PersistentVolumeClaimStatus is the current status of a persistent volume claim.

+## IoK8SApiCoreV1PersistentVolumeClaimStatus
+### Properties
+* **accessModes**: string[]: AccessModes contains the actual access modes the volume backing the PVC has.
+More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#access-modes-1
+* **capacity**: [IoK8SApiCoreV1PersistentVolumeClaimStatusCapacity](#iok8sapicorev1persistentvolumeclaimstatuscapacity): Represents the actual resources of the underlying volume.
+* **conditions**: [IoK8SApiCoreV1PersistentVolumeClaimCondition](#iok8sapicorev1persistentvolumeclaimcondition)[]: Current Condition of persistent volume claim.
+If underlying persistent volume is being resized then the Condition will be set to 'ResizeStarted'.
+* **phase**: string: Phase represents the current phase of PersistentVolumeClaim.

+## IoK8SApiCoreV1PersistentVolumeClaimStatusCapacity
+### Properties
+### Additional Properties
+* **Additional Properties Type**: string

+## IoK8SApiCoreV1PersistentVolumeClaimCondition
+### Properties
+* **lastProbeTime**: string: Time is a wrapper around time.Time which supports correct marshaling to YAML and JSON.
+Wrappers are provided for many of the factory methods that the time package offers.
+* **lastTransitionTime**: string: Time is a wrapper around time.Time which supports correct marshaling to YAML and JSON.
+Wrappers are provided for many of the factory methods that the time package offers.
+* **message**: string: Human-readable message indicating details about last transition.
+* **reason**: string: Unique, this should be a short, machine understandable string that gives the reason for condition's last transition.
+If it reports "ResizeStarted" that means the underlying persistent volume is being resized.
+* **status**: string (Required)
+* **type**: string (Required)

+## IoK8SApiAppsV1StatefulSetStatus
+### Properties
+* **collisionCount**: int: collisionCount is the count of hash collisions for the StatefulSet.
+The StatefulSet controller uses this field as a collision avoidance mechanism when it needs to create the name for the newest ControllerRevision.
+* **conditions**: [IoK8SApiAppsV1StatefulSetCondition](#iok8sapiappsv1statefulsetcondition)[]: Represents the latest available observations of a statefulset's current state.
+* **currentReplicas**: int: currentReplicas is the number of Pods created by the StatefulSet controller from the StatefulSet version indicated by currentRevision.
+* **currentRevision**: string: currentRevision, if not empty, indicates the version of the StatefulSet used to generate Pods in the sequence [0,currentReplicas).
+* **observedGeneration**: int: observedGeneration is the most recent generation observed for this StatefulSet.
+It corresponds to the StatefulSet's generation, which is updated on mutation by the API Server.
+* **readyReplicas**: int: readyReplicas is the number of Pods created by the StatefulSet controller that have a Ready Condition.
+* **replicas**: int (Required): replicas is the number of Pods created by the StatefulSet controller.
+* **updatedReplicas**: int: updatedReplicas is the number of Pods created by the StatefulSet controller from the StatefulSet version indicated by updateRevision.
+* **updateRevision**: string: updateRevision, if not empty, indicates the version of the StatefulSet used to generate Pods in the sequence [replicas-updatedReplicas,replicas)

+## IoK8SApiAppsV1StatefulSetCondition
+### Properties
+* **lastTransitionTime**: string: Time is a wrapper around time.Time which supports correct marshaling to YAML and JSON.
+Wrappers are provided for many of the factory methods that the time package offers.
+* **message**: string: A human readable message indicating details about the transition.
+* **reason**: string: The reason for the condition's last transition.
+* **status**: string (Required): Status of the condition, one of True, False, Unknown.
+* **type**: string (Required): Type of statefulset condition.